 Game No 3 - The Fairway Finder.
 (Pic 3)

 Equipment Needed: 30 Balls, Driver, Fairway Wood and Utility.

 On the SkyTrak, the range setting offers measurements such as distance, clubhead speed and many others, however for this game we are focused on the offline measurement. you have a fairway to split in half that is 15 metres wide.
 Within a practice session, use 10 balls with each club to try and find the fairway.
 Each fairway hit scores 10 points.

 Record your stats and again make sure you treat it like a normal shot, pre shot routine and focus are crucial.

 These games can be played as focused practice or with friends as a challenge.
 It is always good to head to the range not just to loosen up before a round but to also work on your skills.
 Having a dialled in mid to long game will hopefully have you hitting the ball closer to the hole and also be more accurate from the tee.

 Have fun with these, see how you get on and hopefully after a few weeks practice you will hopefully see the results in signing for a lower score.

-Paul Finch has been a member of the British PGA for the past 10 years and has held various positions within the golf industry.
+Paul Finch has been a member of the British PGA for over a decade and has held various positions within the golf industry.
 He thoroughly enjoys coaching and this has been his passion throughout his career.
-Read more about him here!